tcmarino8/Fish-Zooplankton-Risk-Explorer/ReadMe.md

    - Select Fish(checkbox multiple = TRUE)
    - Months(SliderInput multiple = TRUE)

 ###  1-Year Risk Predictions
 This plot compares present-day (near-term) decline risk between fish predators and their zooplankton prey within their shared high-abundance windows.
+High-abundance windows are defined as clusters of months which contain 80% of yearly catch across the time series.

-Each point or bar pairs a fish with its co-occurring prey community.
+Each point with associated uncertainty bars pairs a fish with its co-occurring prey community.
 - Error bars represent “best-case” and “worst-case” model uncertainty bounds
     #### SideBar Selections:
    - Select Regions(checkbox multiple = TRUE)